Roysubh/3-D-Perspectives-of-Uttarakhand-from-Space/README.md

 This atlas, **“3-D Perspectives of Uttarakhand from Space,”** is organized into **two main sections**:

+<summary><strong>Section I: Foundation</strong></summary>

-- Chapters based on historical studies and figures from various periods.
+- Chapters based on historical studies and references from various periods
-- Provides foundational knowledge to understand Uttarakhand’s significance.
+- Establishes the essential background to understand Uttarakhand’s geographical and cultural significance

+<summary><strong>Section II: 3-D Plates</strong></summary>

-- **50 plates** depicting key places in Uttarakhand, important for tourism.
+- Contains **50 detailed 3-D plates** showcasing important locations across Uttarakhand
-- Created using **Resourcesat-2/2A LISS-IV satellite imagery** and **CartoDEM**.
+- Developed using **Resourcesat-2/2A LISS-IV satellite imagery** combined with **CartoDEM**
-- **Digital Elevation Model (DEM)** represents valleys, plains, and mountains in 3-D.
+- **Digital Elevation Model (DEM)** provides realistic 3-D representation of mountains, valleys, glaciers, and plains

-These perspectives allow a richer appreciation of Uttarakhand’s landscapes and geographical features.
+These 3-D perspectives provide an enhanced understanding of Uttarakhand’s diverse landscapes and natural features.

 ---